The CSF Federalism Research Grant

 - Political culture

-The grant may be used to cover the cost of travel for research purposes, research materials (including relevant software), fieldwork, research assistance, and other pertinent expenses.
+The grant may be used to cover costs of travel, lodging, and meals that are necessary and essential for research purposes, research materials (including relevant software), fieldwork, surveys, research assistants, and other pertinent research expenses.
 The grant may cover expenses related to attending conferences and publishing CSF-supported research.
-The grant may replace salary during a sabbatical or leave of absence and may cover living expenses during the research and/or writing period.
-CSF will not pay overhead or indirect costs to any institution.
+CSF will not pay overhead or indirect costs to any institution or person.
 The grant may not be used to purchase equipment, such as a computer.

 Applicants are expected to have earned a doctoral degree and to have a record of published research.
 CSF seeks to support the work of scholars who will further the study of American federalism.
 Scholars and faculty members from colleges, universities, and independent research institutions are welcome to apply.

 The maximum amount of the grant will be $15,000 for a one-year period.
 Grants are payable to the applicant’s home institution.

 Recipients must submit a mid-term report indicating major activities and the progress of work, spending completed to date, whether work is proceeding on schedule and in budget, likelihood of timely completion, expected publications, and proposed schedule or budget changes if any.
 All changes exceeding 10 percent of funding require prior approval.
 A final report is due within 60 days after the end date of the one-year grant cycle.
 The final report will include major findings, activities undertaken, monies spent, written products, and publication plans.
 Additional instructions will be provided with the grant notification award letter.

 Applicants should submit a research proposal that includes the following: